tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

     ...
 ```

-This is great if only you will ever send a fax, but what if you want to allow everyone in your office to communicate with lawyers or the federal government over fax using your Twillio account?
+This is great if only you will ever send a fax, but what if you want to allow everyone in your office to communicate with lawyers or the federal government over fax using your Twilio account?
 Fear not, Auth0 Webtasks have you covered.

 We are going to create another Auth0 Webtask.
-This time it will accept an HTTP POST request with *title* and *body* parameters, delegate the creation of the PDF to the previously created webtask, and then *call the Twillio* API on your behalf.
+This time it will accept an HTTP POST request with *title* and *body* parameters, delegate the creation of the PDF to the previously created webtask, and then *call the Twilio* API on your behalf.
 Why is this better?
 Becuse

 > Webtasks allow you to securely associate secrets with code.

-You can store your Twillio key alongside the created webtask to use it within the code, which enables you to freely share the URL to the webtask itself with folks in your office without disclosing your secret keys.
+You can store your Twilio key alongside the created webtask to use it within the code, which enables you to freely share the URL to the webtask itself with folks in your office without disclosing your secret keys.

 Here is the webtask code: